Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing self-reconstruction

-Lying on the mattress, processing, I suddenly saw my mind, in a weird way, how it "worked on the brain" by flattening the usual spikes of emotion.
-I was touched to be able to see the endless power of our minds to improve themselves at biological level.
+Lying on the mattress, processing, I suddenly saw my mind, in a strange way, "working on the brain", flattening out the usual peaks of emotion.
+I was touched to see the infinite power of our mind to improve itself on a biological level.
 Later, I saw this "flattening of spikes" in a diagram by Daniel Siegel, in "The Mindful Therapist".

 It looked somewhat like this: